Panasonic DVD Recorders

 Neither of the DMR-EX77 or DMR-EX87 offers a UHF modulator, but UHF loop-through is provided.
 The unit can be connected to an external modulator if required or feed the AV input of a Video Recorder that has an integral modulator.

 The Panasonic DMR-EX77 and DMR-EX87 digital TV recorders both offer excellent picture quality, ease of use and functionality and come highly recommended.
 Recently, these DVD/HDD recorder models have now been replaced.
-John Lewis stocks a selection of the latest digital TV recorders.
+Amazon stocks a selection of the latest digital TV recorders.